 AAA Editor Notes

-The National Mining Hall of Fame and Museum, 120 W. 9th St., is housed in a 70,000-square-foot Victorian school built during the 19th-century silver boom.
+The National Mining Hall of Fame and Museum, 120 W. 9th St., is housed in a Victorian school built during the 19th-century silver boom.
 It offers 17 exhibit rooms portraying the history of mining from the Bronze Age through the present.

 Murals, dioramas and sculptures highlight historic mining developments.
 The Hall of Fame contains plaques honoring individuals who made significant contributions to the industry.